The Best Puppy Food Recipe: A Homemade Raw Diet

 For a new puppy that will grow up to be a 10 kilo dog, feed about 2% of that weight each week, or 200 grams per day.
 Each week you will need to give her:

-- About 1 to 1.5 kilos of raw, meaty bones (chicken necks and chicken wings are ideal since the bones are soft and easy for the puppy to chew.
-If feeding wings, the wing tips should be cut off to prevent choking, and if feeding necks, the skin should be cut off to make it easier for the puppy to chew.).
+- About 1 to 1.5 kilos of raw, meaty bones.
+Chicken necks and chicken wings are ideal since the bones are soft and easy for the puppy to chew.
+If feeding wings, the wing tips should be cut off to prevent choking, and if feeding necks, the skin should be cut off to reduce the fat and make it easier for the puppy to chew.

 - About 100 grams of finely blended raw veggies (carrots, squash, romaine lettuce, etc) a few times a week, along with a few tablespoons of raw yogurt to act as a natural probiotic.
+The veggies have to finely blended or your puppy will not be able to digest them.
 You can mix the veggies with the raw egg or liver to make them more appealing to your puppy.

 If your puppy is interested and willing to try fresh fruit, let him eat a little banana, coconut, or berries high in Vitamin C and other antioxidants (like blueberries).